 Included Features: Internet/WiFi; a daily cocktail hour before dinner, wine with lunch and dinner, open bar with hors d’oeuvres in the evening.

-- The inaugural Cuba cruise season began on January 17, 2017 and ran to the April 27, 2017 departure, resuming again on November 10, 2017 through to the March 29, 2018 departure.
+- The Cuba cruise season began on November 10, 2017 and continues through to the March 29, 2018 departure.
 After a pause, cruises resume November 4, 2018 and operate to December 29, 2018.
 Embarkation is Fort Lauderdale for 11-night circumnavigations of Cuba, calling at 6 ports, including 2 days in Havana and 3 sea days.

 Then in spring 2018 the ship works its way north from Fort Lauderdale to England and Canada, along the St. Lawrence River and Seaway to the Great Lakes.